John Balfour of Kinloch: Death

 It is generally supposed that John Balfour of Burley died at sea on a return voyage to Scotland.
-But in the New Statistical Account of Scotland, under "Roseneath", strong presumptions are stated for believing that he never left Scotland, but found an asylum in the parish of Roseneath, Dumbartonshire, under the wing of the Argyll family.
+But in the New Statistical Account of Scotland, under "Roseneath", strong presumptions are stated for believing that he never left Scotland, but found an asylum in the parish of Roseneath, Dunbartonshire, under the wing of the Argyll family.
 According to this account, having assumed the name of Salter, his descendants continued there for many generations, the last of the family dying in 1815.
 Scott noted in his Old Mortality that in 1808 a Lieutenant-Colonel Balfour de Burleigh was commandant of the troops of the King of Holland in the West Indies.
 Hewison says: "Among the exiles who perished abroad was John Balfour of Kinloch, said to have been drowned on his return from Holland.
 But accounts differ as to the fate of this fugitive, and nothing certain is known of his last deeds and days."